external-secrets Wasn't Syncing from Azure Key Vault

 kubectl apply -f externalsecret.yaml

 This triggered an immediate sync.
-New password appeared in the Kubernetes Secret within seconds.
+The new password appeared in the Kubernetes Secret within seconds.

 How external-secrets sync actually works